ruggeri/tech-notes/ai/deep-learning.md

       This can be measured by Kurtosis.
     * This is used as a technique for *blind signal separation*.
 In a sense, that is what we are trying to do.
+    * BUT WAIT A SECOND.
+ICA is applicable *when there is more than one observation*.
+As in: two different mixes of the same pair of signals.
+Otherwise the problem is underdetermined.
+You need that the two signals, when appropriately weighted, can sum to two different observations.
+Otherwise there is no constraint.
 * Slow Feature Analysis
     * Slow feature principle says that features should change little frame-to-frame.
 That implies adding a penalty to features that